 John I. Sanders

-John I. Sanders is an associate and practices in the areas of M&A, Private Equity, Corporate and Equity and Debt Capital Markets.
+John I. Sanders is an associate in the Milan office.
+His main areas of practice are Equity and Debt Capital Markets, M&A, Private Equity, and Corporate.

-John regularly assists public and private companies in connection with mergers and acquisitions, asset purchases, and public and private debt and equity offerings.
-John also has substantial experience representing public and private investment funds.
+John regularly assists investment banks and issuers in both public and private, equity and debt offerings (including Rule 144A and Regulation S transactions) and public and private companies in connection with mergers and acquisitions.
+John also has substantial experience representing public and private investment funds and investment advisers.

 In addition to practicing law, John is an adjunct professor of law at Wake Forest University School of Law.
-He teaches courses related to public and private investment funds.
+He teaches courses related to public and private investment funds and representing corporate clients.

 Prior to joining White & Case, John practiced in the Winston-Salem, North Carolina office of another international law firm.